 The Cindy High Rise Skinny Jeans in the Elder Creek wash are especially great for hourglass or pear-shaped figures.

-The Giselle Mid Rise Skinny Jeans in the Black Creek could also pass for work pants with a nice blouse.
+The Billy Jeans in Faded Black could also pass for work pants with a nice blouse.

 The Fillmore Boyfriend Jeans are for those who enjoy a relaxed fit, but still a timeless look.
-I recommend the Worn Indigo, as the ripped jeans look won’t be as versatile.
+I recommend the Faded Blue, as the ripped jeans look won’t be as versatile.

 One pair of pants or a skirt:

-The Rochelle Wide Leg Trousers are not only stylish but incredibly comfortable.
+The Rosie Pants are not only stylish but incredibly comfortable.
 They’ll pair with heels for work or sneakers for a casual day.

 I’m a big fan of the classic black skirt.
 The Tara Dotted Swiss Skirt is a length that has been in style for decades, plus the subtle dots give a unique texture, making this skirt special.